The Category of Hypergroups: seeking for a generalized version of Abelian Categories: Introduction

-In this present work we deal with the basic algebraic and categorical aspects of hypergroups, aiming for (1) a notion of a hyper preadditive category; (2) a theory of (hyper) homology/cohomology over hyperstructures (3) a theory of sheaves over hyperstructures.
-The point here is deal with the entire structure hypergroups in the most general setting possible (i.e, without trying to obtain a group from a hypergroup).
+In this present work, we address the basic algebraic and categorical aspects of hypergroups, with the following objectives: (1) introducing the notion of a hyper preadditive category; (2) developing a theory of (hyper) homology/cohomology over hyperstructures; and (3) establishing a theory of sheaves over hyperstructures.
+Our aim is to explore the entire structure of hypergroups in the most general setting possible, without attempting to obtain a group from a hypergroup.

-Of course, we do not attempt to cover deeply all three aspects above.
-Instead, we want to provide a big picture in which (almost) all hyperalgebras may be inserted and studied.
-We also observe that a similar idea was explored in \cite{ameri2003categories} but our definition of hypergroups is slight different.
+It is important to note that we do not attempt to provide an in-depth analysis of all three aspects mentioned above.
+Instead, our goal is to present a broad framework in which (almost) all hyperalgebras can be inserted and studied.
+We also acknowledge that a similar idea was previously explored in \cite{ameri2003categories}, although our definition of hypergroups differs slightly.

-\textit{Structure of the paper:} We start presenting which definition of hypergroups we are considering, reminding main examples and basic properties.
-In Section \ref{sec:categorical_properties} we study the category of hypergroups: its (co)kerneis, (co)products, and directed (co)limits.
-In Section \ref{sec:hyper-abelian} we introduce hyper-quasipreadditive (where the set of morphisms in the category forms a hypergroup without associativity) and hyper-quasiabelian categories.
-The category of abelian hypergroups is an example of such abstract categories.
-We also briefly discuss the behavior of injective objects and exact sequences in such context.
-The last Section address the interaction between the theory we are constructing, recent developments with sheaves of hyperrings, and other possible future works.
+The structure of the paper is as follows: We begin by presenting the definition of hypergroups we are considering, along with key examples and basic properties.
+In Section \ref{sec:categorical_properties}, we study the category of hypergroups, focusing on its (co)kernels, (co)products, and directed (co)limits.
+Subsequently, in Section \ref{sec:hyperbolic}, we narrow our focus to hyperbolic hypergroups, as their corresponding category exhibits more desirable properties (for instance, we prove that morphisms of hyperbolic hypergroups are monomorphisms precisely when they are injective).

+Moving on to Section \ref{sec:hyper-abelian}, we introduce the concepts of hyper-almost-preadditive and hyper-almost-abelian categories.
+The category of abelian hypergroups serves as an example of such abstract categories.
+We also briefly discuss the behavior of injective objects and exact sequences within this context.
+Finally, the last section addresses the interaction between the theory we are constructing, recent developments utilizing sheaves of hyperrings, and potential avenues for future research.